Skip to main content

 1. Click on the Dataset name link for the first export (e.g., Detailed Usage Cost).
 This will open BigQuery with that dataset selected.

-3. Select Manage permissions.
+3. Hover over Share and select Manage permissions.

 Step 3: Grant BigQuery Data Viewer Role